 - Make Cortana your personal assistant if you wish.
 Otherwise, click on and proceed to the next step.

 - Choose the privacy settings for your virtual machine and click on .

-- Congratulations, you’re all set!
-You can now run Windows on a Mac via Virtualbox.
+Congratulations, you’re all set!
+You can now run Windows on your Mac via Virtualbox.